-Please see comments in Narrative 5 that further explain how the condsortium is supporting enitiatives that address the special population identified in the CLNA.
-Post Sec has budgeted \$57,000 basic and \$3,000 reserve funds for Narrative 5 and the strategies are outlined in Narrative 5.
-Please note that the college has a seperate budget for Concurrent Enrollment and Early Middle College and much of the activities and initiatives are supported under other funds.
-We consider these in-kind funds as these initiatives directly support our CTE programs.
+Please see comments in Narrative 5 that further explain how the consortium is supporting initiatives that address the special populations identified in the CLNA.
+Postsecondary has budgeted basic and reserve funds for Narrative 5 and the strategies are outlined in Narrative 5.
+Please note that the college has a separate budget for Concurrent Enrollment and Early Middle College and many of the activities and initiatives detailed are supported with other funds.
+We consider these in-kind funds as these initiatives directly support postsecondary CTE programs.

-Identify priorities from your CLNA that will be supported by Perkins funding.
+• Identify priorities from your CLNA that will be supported by Perkins funding.

-The consortium has identified priorities based on the CLNA that will be supported by Perkins funding and these are:
+The consortium has identified priorities based on the updated CLNA that will be supported by Perkins funding and these are:

-Revising POS to align programming meet changing LMI for the region.
-This will require curriculum writing, equipment and professional development to meet faculty and teacher needs to address needs for additional training to meet the upskilling required in revised POS.
+Revising POS to align programming to meet changing LMI for the region.
+This will require curriculum writing, equipment and professional development to meet staff, faculty and teacher needs to address needs for additional training to meet the upskilling required in revised POS.